zenml-io/zenml/docs/book/guidelines/best-practices.md

   validations that check if the stack is up)

-For a practical example on all of the above, please check out [ZenFiles](https://github.com/zenml-io/zenfiles) which are practical end-to-end projects built using ZenML.
+For a practical example on all of the above, please check out [ZenML Projects](https://github.com/zenml-io/zenml-projects) which are practical end-to-end projects built using ZenML.